sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 The report follows a Workforce Intelligence framework to help HR teams understand workforce trends, identify retention risks, and develop strategic workforce planning initiatives.

 ---

-# Business Objectives
+## Business Objectives

-This dashboard aims to answer the following business questions:
+This dashboard is designed to answer the following key business questions:

-- Who makes up our workforce?
-- How is the workforce distributed across departments and job roles?
+### 1. What is the composition of the organization's workforce?
+- Workforce distribution across departments, job roles, education fields, income levels, and demographic groups.

-- How are employees progressing through their careers?
+### 2. How are employees progressing throughout their careers?
+- Analysis of employee tenure, promotions, training participation, and performance patterns.

-- What factors influence employee experience?
+### 3. What factors influence employee experience?
+- Evaluation of job satisfaction, work-life balance, and workplace environment as indicators of employee engagement.

-- Which workforce segments are at higher risk of attrition?
+### 4. Which workforce segments are at the greatest risk of attrition?
+- Identification of departments, income groups, and employee segments experiencing higher turnover.

+### 5. Which factors are most strongly associated with employee retention?
+- Assessment of employee experience, career progression, compensation, overtime, and business travel in relation to retention.

-- How can HR improve employee retention?
+### 6. How can HR leverage these insights to improve workforce planning and retention?
+- Strategic recommendations to support workforce planning, employee engagement, and long-term retention.
 ---

 # Dashboard Overview